protopopov1122/8SMC1/README.md

 Builing
 ===================
 Project is built using MinGW cross compiler(build tested on top of Linux and Windows Subsystem for Linux).
-Create 'res' directory in root of project and copy 'USMCDLL.h' to it.
+Create 'res' directory in root of project and copy 'USMCDLL.h' and 'USMCDLL.dll' to it.
 You must install MiscoSMC driver.
 Build commands:
 ```bash
 make clean	# Clean all